roflcoopter/viseron/README.md

 # Notable features
 - Records videos on detected objects
 - Lookback, buffers frames to record before the event actually happened
-- Multiplatform, should support any x86-64 machine running Linux, aswell as RPi3 Builds are tested and verified on the following platforms:
+- Multiplatform, should support any x86-64 machine running Linux, aswell as RPi3.\
+Builds are tested and verified on the following platforms:
   - Ubuntu 18.04 with Nvidia GPU
   - Ubuntu 18.04 running on an Intel NUC
   - RaspberryPi 3B+
 - Supports multiple different object detectors:
   - Yolo Darknet using OpenCV
   - Tensorflow via Google Coral EdgeTPU
+- Motion detection
+- Native support for RTSP and MJPEG
 - Supports hardware acceleration on different platforms
   - CUDA for systems with a supported GPU
   - OpenCL
   - OpenMax and MMAL on the RaspberryPi 3B+
+- Zones to limit detection to a particular area to reduce false positives
+- Home Assistant integration via MQTT

 # Getting started
 Choose the appropriate docker container for your machine.
 Builds are published to [Docker Hub](https://hub.docker.com/repository/docker/roflcoopter/viseron)